zuluana/homeward-sdk/README.md

 This is a technique used by several popular apps and documented on [Stack Overflow](https://stackoverflow.com/questions/28042152/link-to-safari-add-to-home-screen-from-inside-app).

->  Homeward SDK is a small TS / JS wrapper which simplifies interaction with a [Homeward Server](https://github.com/CodalReef/Homeward-Server)
+>  Homeward SDK is a Typescript / Javascript wrapper around the [Homeward API](https://github.com/CodalReef/homeward).
+If you prefer you can [call the API directly](https://github.com/CodalReef/homeward#api-usage).

-*See [Pitch / Anti-Pitch](https://github.com/CodalReef/homeward#pitch--anti-pitch), [Disclaimer](https://github.com/CodalReef/homeward#disclaimer) prior to using.*
+*See [Pitch / Anti-Pitch](https://github.com/CodalReef/homeward#pitch--anti-pitch), [Disclaimer](https://github.com/CodalReef/homeward#disclaimer) prior to use.*

 ##  Installation